DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 62 - 04.24.2025.md

 **Silvery Barbs**: `[ ]`
 **Misty Step**: `[ ]`

+**NOTES FOR NEXT SESSION**
-Symbol on the Door — *Order of the Silver Dragon* **NOTE**: Adi's necklace is pulling him northward—towards the other door.
+- Symbol on the Door — *Order of the Silver Dragon*
+- Adi's necklace is pulling him northward—towards the other door.
+- Cast Tiny Servant on the skull in his bag.
+Have it chatter its teeth if it senses a creature around us.

+---
 **LEVEL UP to 8**
 **HP Increase**: 6 (+4)
 **Feat**: Artificer Initiate